defra-design/accessibility/src/resources/content/checklist-of-common-accessibility-errors-found-in-new-services.md

 See [asking complex questions without using hint text](https://design-system.service.gov.uk/patterns/question-pages/#asking-complex-questions-without-using-hint-text).

-<h2 id="check-answers-change-links-are-not-ambiguous">Check answers change links are not ambiguous</h2>
+<h2 id="check-answers-change-links-are-not-ambiguous">Check that answer change links are not ambiguous</h2>

 The [Check answers pattern](https://design-system.service.gov.uk/patterns/check-answers/) uses “Change” links to allow the users to change an answer.
 For example: